The Scoop on Proofreading

 That’s it.

 Proofreading is the last step in the editorial review process.
-There is no reason for you to proof unless and until you’ve already worked through developmental and copy-line reviews.

-A proofread is absolutely crucial to your work.
+A good proofread is absolutely crucial to your work.
 A book that looks like a mess, and is filled with typos and formatting problems, immediately destroys the author’s credibility as well as reader interest.
 No edit can replace a final proofread.

 The Cold Read

 Crucial to a proofread is that it is what’s known as a cold read.
 That means the proof editor hasn’t read your work before.
 And that means your proof editor should not be the same person as your editor or writing coach.
 After a while, our brains simply see what we want to have written, not what we actually wrote.
+This applies to the editor as much as the writer.

-Correct.
-This means that I don’t personally proofread.
+No. I don’t personally proofread.
 However, if you and I are working together on editing, I’ve got you covered.

 I work with several excellent proof editors, all delightful humans who are very, very good at what they do.
 This means you get an editorial team looking after your work, holding each other accountable and educating each other, and you.

-What if you only want a proofread?
+What if all I want is a proofread?

 Are you ready to get started?